Anonymous6598/My_Maps/README.md

 # My_Maps
 Just maps, nothing else.
 If you like simplicity -- it's your choice.
-Now with search and Llama 3.1 Supernova Lite model assistant.
+Now with search and Open AI GPT-4o-mini model assistant.

 ## Windows
 ### Before: